 Food and Drink

-Romanian cuisine is a blend of ideas and ingredients from the Austria, France, The Orient and The Baltic's, which it mixes with its own history.
+Romanian cuisine is a blend of ideas and ingredients from Austria, France, The Orient and The Baltic's, which it mixes with its own history.
 Soups, especially lamb and cabbage are popular.
 Meat is a staple part of the diet, steak bacon, sausages- including a spicy barbequed variety, and heart-warming stews being some of it best.
 To round off a meal, pies and the sweet pastry baklava are perfect.
 Street vendors are also excellent.
 Customers can try a variety of food ranging from kebabs to pretzels and pancakes.
-Romanian wine making is steeped in tradition.
+Romanian winemaking is steeped in tradition.
 It is the nation's most popular drink, and its varieties are grown in the Black Sea coast and Moldavia regions.
 Having made wine for more than two thousand years, it is one of the world's largest producers.
-Among its best are local varieties such as Feteasca Alba, a dry white, which it marries with the production of more well known vintages such as Merlot and Riesling.
+Among its best are local varieties such as Feteasca Alba, a dry white, which it marries with the production of more well-known vintages such as Merlot and Riesling.

 Romania's early history dates back to the first settlers, believed to be the Dacian Tribe, before it was ruled by the Romans.
 After giving up rule centuries later, Romania split.
 It wasn't until medieval times that it was again ruled as a whole, when the Ottoman's took charge.
 The 15th century saw Romania fall under Turkish rule, which continued until the Russo-Turkish war, when Russia took over, which marked the start of its historical influence over Romania.
 Decades of war between Russia and Turkey ended in a revolutionary split, and Russia continued to occupy Romania in the years leading up to the Crimean War.
-In 1857 Wallachia and Moldavia took the decision to become one state.
+In 1857 Wallachia and Moldavia decided to become one state.
 Although still being part of the Turkish Empire the new state was named Romania and in 1878 it was recognised as an independent nation and three years later became a kingdom.
-The Ottomans finally retreated from Romania in the nineteen century but the 1940's saw it return to communist rule.
+The Ottomans finally retreated from Romania in the nineteen century but the 1940s saw it return to communist rule.
 Three decades later Romania entered a period of mass industrial and economic investment.
-The 1990's, saw the country adopt a more democratic philosophy, and a more modern approach to business.
+The 1990s saw the country adopt a more democratic philosophy and a more modern approach to business.
 Despite a further decade of financial struggles, in 2000 the economy started to grow again and Romania's tourist industry started to flourish and in 2007 Romania was confirmed as a member of the European Union.